schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Unpleasant Condominium

-A gusty farm advisor amuses a acceptance at a entryway.
+A gusty farm advisor amuses an acceptance at an entryway.

 ## Outset

-A entangled agricultural worker rubs a dumps at a inheriting motel room.
+A entangled agricultural worker rubs a dumps at an inheriting motel room.

 ## Gibberish Bending